wgtechlabs/unthread-webhook-server/README.md

 3. **Duplicate Detection**: Advanced Redis-based duplicate prevention system checks if events have already been processed using TTL-based tracking
 4. **Platform Source Detection**: Intelligent field-based analysis automatically determines if events originate from the Unthread dashboard or your target platform
 5. **Event Processing**: Valid webhook events are parsed, validated, and processed with comprehensive audit logging for detection validation
-6. **Atomic Locking**: Redis-based distributed locking prevents race conditions during event processing across multiple server instances
-7. **Redis Queuing**: Events are automatically published to the `unthread-events` Redis queue for asynchronous processing by your application
+6. **Redis Queuing**: Events are automatically published to the `unthread-events` Redis queue for asynchronous processing by your application
-8. **Error Handling**: Comprehensive error handling with graceful lock cleanup ensures failed requests are logged and properly responded to
+7. **Error Handling**: Comprehensive error handling ensures failed requests are logged and properly responded to

 Ready to streamline your Unthread.io integration?
 Get started in seconds with our [simple installation](#📦-installation)!